TaalVerena/natures-whisper-retreat/README.md

 Error checking and validation throughout the site to ensure data integrity and user satisfaction.

 ### **Database Integration**:
-Seamless integration with the database to store and retrieve user, lodge, and booking information.
+Seamless integration with the database to store and retrieve user, lodge, booking, and query information.

 ### **User Roles**:
 Distinct roles for users, admins, etc. to ensure secure access and data management.